curtinrobotics/kenny-UI/README.md

-# kenny-tablet
+# kenny-UI
-Tablet Controller for Kenny
+User interface and controller for Kenny

 ### Install (Linux)